-Financial liabilities at amortised cost RMB'000 Trade payables 140 Financial liabilities included in other payables and accruals 1,149 1,289
+Financial liabilities at amortised cost RMB'000 Lease liabilities 8,190 Financial liabilities included in other payables and accruals 1,451 9,641

-31. FAIR VALUE OF FINANCIAL INSTRUMENTS
+35. FAIR VALUE OF FINANCIAL INSTRUMENTS

-Management has assessed that the fair values of cash and cash equivalents, trade receivables, financial assets included in prepayments, other receivables and other assets, trade payables, financial liabilities included other payables and accruals approximate to their carrying amounts largely due to the short term maturities of these instruments.
+Management has assessed that the fair values of cash and cash equivalents, trade receivables, financial assets included in prepayments, other receivables and other assets, Interest-bearing bank loans, financial liabilities included other payables and accruals and current portion of lease liabilities approximate to their carrying amounts largely due to the short term maturities of these instruments.